VDV 261 Explained: Defining the New Standard for Electric Bus Preconditioning and Smart Charging

 The industry is facing a perfect storm:

-- Rising R&D and testing costs.
+- Spiraling R&D and testing costs.

-The Solution: Charge Bridge Hardware Module
+The Solution: Charge Bridge — The Compliance-Ready Core Module

-- Fully Compliant: Flawless support for ISO 15118-2 and -20 (Plug & Charge Ready), plus full versions of OCPP 1.6/2.0.1/2.1.
+- Full Protocol Stack: Ships with out-of-the-box support for ISO 15118-2/20 (Plug & Charge Ready), plus full versions of OCPP 1.6/2.0.1/2.1, eliminating cross-border interoperability anxiety.

 Conclusion: The Future of Charging is Regulated, Secure, and Interoperable